the-mainspring-ai/infinitime-documentation/docs/documentation/Overview/Escort/Escort_Overview.md

 ---
 title: "Escort Overview"
 description: "A guide to InfiniTime Escort, a customizable portal for streamlined access to tasks and controls tailored to specific employee needs."
 ---

-xml version="1.0" encoding="utf-8" ?

-Escort Overview

 # Escort Overview